metabolismregulation/metabolismregulation.github.io/pages/help.md

 # How to draw SBGN diagrams in yEd

 This is a collection of tips on drawing SBGN diagrams in yEd Graph Editor.
-This page is not meant as an introduction to drawing in yEd in general.
+This page is not meant to be an introduction to yEd.
 To learn more about yEd please review tutorials at the yEd website and relevant YouTube videos.
-Here we offer a quick help for the use of the new yEd SBGN palette.
+Here we offer a quick help for the use of the SBGN palette.

 ## Modifying general settings